henryhale/pixsim/docs/readme.md

 Finally, the display unit's chip, that will execute each instruction in the ISA, is designed and tested using test programs written in our assembly-like language.

 >[!NOTE]
->Each component of this simulation uses web technologies: HTML, CSS, JavaScript/TypeScript.
+>Each component of this simulation uses web technologies: HTML, CSS, JavaScript/TypeScript and primarily designed for desktop use.
 >This allows for easy and quick access for everyone on any platform using a web browser.
 >It implies that the limitations(like performance) of the simulation are tightly bounded by browser's abilities.